msmid/markdown2docbook/README.md

   Now you can use following md2doc functions:

   * **convert(xs:string $input, xs:string $root-tag)**
     Transforms markdown string input into DocBook.
 Ideally used inside template that can match markdown text.
 Root tag           defines structure based on headlines.
-For example, if `$root-tag = 'chapter'` all h1 headline are taken as chapter.
+For example, if `$root-tag = 'chapter'`. all h1 headlines are taken as chapter.

   * **get-html(xs:string $input)**
     Same as main($input) function but this returns only HTML nodes as they are.